leberhard10/RoboND-Kinematics-Project/Kinematics_Writeup.md

 ![arm_fig_4](./misc_images/RobotArm2.PNG)

-Finally, each of the joints are revolute, so the table would result in solving for each theta.
+Each of the joints are revolute, so the table would result in solving for each theta.

 Links | alpha(i-1) | a(i-1) | d(i) | theta(i) | Notes
 --- | --- | --- | --- | --- | ---